LaunchCodeEducation/technical-analyst-curriculum/content/Day-9/_index.md

 ## Lean Slide Decks

-Light, Effective, Aesthetically Neat (LEAN) Slide decks are how we want to present our information in an understandable format that can be clearly understood by most readers.
-Light in the acronym is a reference to how many slides are in the deck and how much information is displayed on each slide.
-If we can, we should limit our visuals to one (1) image.
-When selecting the images ask yourself, does this image, without any words, speak to my topic or subject?
-If it does, then we have a great image and we need little to no other words on the slide and we should move to the next topic in our presentation.
-Our goal is to keep the presentation hyper focused and provide the most effective information possible to impact the required change(s) needed.
-We should also ensure every slide speaks to the goal or meeting agenda to ensure we stay on target with our expected outcome from the meeting.
-The effective part of our presentation refers to the details we added or removed to ensure we captured only the relevant information.
-We can also leave links to connected topics but we _do not_ want to allow a different or separate topic to sidebar our meeting. especially if the topic is complex or controversial.
-Aesthetically pleasing is asking how beautiful the images or layout of the presentation is that we give.
-This can include fonts, colors, shapes, charts or layout templates.
-These choices may take some time to work out based on the type of information we are presenting and the audience we are targeting.
-However, it is important to consider these and other design choices when working through the aesthetics of talking points.
-Lastly, neat takes us back to the light, effective and aesthetic component of LEAN.
-Take time to remove any imagery, colors, words or bullets points that do not serve the main topic or support any of the subtopics in the presentation.
-Next, review you slide count and if you have more than 15 slides, review the entire deck looking for redundancy and topic that are not complementary to the agenda.
-These principles take time to implement and practice but they are worth investing time and thought into to ensure we can create better presentations for our audiences.
+Light, Effective, Aesthetically Neat (LEAN) Slide Decks are how we want to present our information.
+We aim for an easily comprehensible format that can be understood by most readers.
+Let's break down each aspect of LEAN:

+### Light

+"Light" in the acronym refers to the number of slides and the amount of information on each slide.
+Ideally, we should limit our visuals to just one (1) image.
+When selecting images, ask yourself if the image alone effectively conveys your topic or subject.
+If it does, then that image can stand on its own, requiring little to no additional text on the slide.
+This approach keeps the presentation highly focused and delivers the most impactful information to achieve the necessary changes.
+Each slide should align with the meeting agenda to ensure we stay on track with our expected meeting outcomes.

+### Effective

+The "effective" aspect of our presentation relates to the details we include or remove to capture only the relevant information.
+We can leave links to related topics, but we should avoid allowing unrelated or complex topics to sidetrack our meeting, especially if they are controversial.

+### Aesthetically Neat

+"Aesthetically Neat" assesses how visually appealing the images or layout of the presentation are.
+This encompasses elements like fonts, colors, shapes, charts, or layout templates.
+The choices you make here may vary based on the type of information you're presenting and the target audience.
+It's essential to consider design choices when working on the aesthetics of your presentation.
+Take the time to remove any elements such as imagery, colors, words, or bullet points that don't serve the main topic or support subtopics in the presentation.
+Review the slide count, and if you have more than 15 slides, scrutinize the entire deck for redundancy and topics that don't align with the agenda.

+These principles may require some practice and time investment, but they are valuable for creating better presentations that resonate with your audience.

 ## Beyond Bullet Points